VCD Yr10 AOS1 Experimenting with models

 UNITY OR DECONSTRUCTION?

 Collect images of architecture.
-Collect 3 images that show a building with a homogeneous wall surface and three that have a deconstructed surface.
+Collect 3 images that show a building with a homogeneous wall surface and 3 that have a deconstructed surface.
+Print and stick them into your visual diary.

 Annotate one of each, describing the surface and how their surface communicates ideas.